chrisjamiecarter/habit-logger/README.md

 Choose option **3** to  view the habit log report:

+This option now allows you to select all or specific habits to report on, and optionally specify a date range.
+This will allow you to see the sum of a habits quantity over the date range.

 ![habit tracker habit log report](./img/habit-tracker-habit-log-report.png)

 Choose option **4** to add a habit to record against: